lydiahallie/javascript-questions/uz-UZ/README.md

 console.log(firstName); // "Lydia"
 ```

-Also, a property can be unpacked from an object and assigned to a variable with a different name than the object property:
+Also, a property can be unpacked from an object and assigned to a o&apos;zgaruvchi with a different name than the object property:

 ```javascript
 const { firstName: myName } = { firstName: "Lydia" };